The Advanced Mediterranean Diet

 Mediterranean salad

 The healthy Mediterranean diet is not a weight-loss program per se.
-It’s a habitual style of eating that has long been associated with prolonged life span and lower rates of specific chronic illnesses: cardiovascular disease (e.g., heart attacks), certain cancers, and dementia.
+It�s a habitual style of eating that has long been associated with prolonged life span and lower rates of specific chronic illnesses: cardiovascular disease (e.g., heart attacks), certain cancers, and dementia.
 More recently, the Mediterranean diet has been shown to improve control of asthma and to prevent type 2 diabetes mellitus and Parkinsons disease.
 No other diet can legitimately make all these health claims.

-So, if you’re going to lose excess weight, why not do it with an eating style—the Mediterranean diet—that could make you healthier and prolong your life?
-At this website, you’ll find everything you need for a serious effort at weight-loss Mediterranean-style.
+So, if you�re going to lose excess weight, why not do it with an eating style�the Mediterranean diet�that could make you healthier and prolong your life?
+At this website, you�ll find everything you need for a serious effort at weight-loss Mediterranean-style.
 There is no other site like it.
-And it’s free.
+And it�s free.
 Why not start today?

 olive oil and olives

-I'm also working on a comprehensive adaptation of the Mediterranean diet for people with type 2 diabetes.
-Diabetes predisposes to premature heart attacks, strokes, cognitive impairment, dementia, and death.
-The Mediterranean diet counteracts all of these tendencies, so it makes sense to combine a diabetic diet with a Mediterranean diet.
-The very low-carbohydrate Ketogenic Mediterranean Diet may be the first step.
-Follow my musings, theories, and conclusions at the Diabetic Mediterranean Diet Blog.
-Please join the conversation; I would love to hear your ideas.
+In 2011, I completed a comprehensive adaptation of the Mediterranean diet for people with type 2 diabetes and prediabetes.
+Diabetes predisposes to premature heart attacks, strokes, mental impairment, dementia, and death.
+The Mediterranean diet counteracts all of these tendencies, so it made sense to combine a diabetic diet with a Mediterranean diet.
+Conquer Diabetes and Prediabetes: The Low-Carb Mediterranean Diet is available at

 One of my goals for this website is to be the #1 Internet-based resource on the Mediterranean diet and weight loss via the Mediterranean diet.
 With that in mind, I welcome your comments and suggestions.
 Please help me save lives and improve others' quality of life by spreading the word.